seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 ## Setup

 1. Versions for Frappe and Bench are defined in `apps.json`.
 2. Maintain active vendor integrations in `vendors.txt`.
-Each slug must exist in `vendor_profiles/integration_profiles.json` and defines repository URL plus branch or tag.
+Each slug must have a corresponding JSON file under `vendor_profiles/<category>/<slug>.json` which defines repository URL and branch or tag.
 3. The *update-vendors* workflow clones all repositories listed in `vendors.txt` and regenerates `apps.json`.
 Run `./setup.sh` locally for the same effect (requires `jq`).